 Webinar: On July 22, 2020, Marilyn Mahusky, staff attorney for Vermont Legal Aid's Disability Law Project, presented a webinar for the Vermont Family Network on “Returning to School.”
 View the webinar on YouTube.

 As students with disabilities return to school, families are facing many new questions as they try to help their child navigate learning in a different environment.
-Here is some information which may be helpful.

 - A school must give students with disabilities the same choice it gives other students between in-person, remote or hybrid learning.
 See our IEPs and 504 Plans are Still Individualized During COVID-19 page.